nishanchettri/nishanchettri/README.md

 ### Hi there 👋
-#### I have managed to collect the past ISSCC resources and make it available to all through this page.
+#### I have managed to collect the past ISSCC short-courses and tutorials and made it available to everyone who seeks it through this page.
 Some year's files are missing, in case you have it and you wish to contribute, please do not hesitate to contact me via email 📧: nishan.chettri01@universitadipavia.it
 ##### P.S.
 These documents are shared for educational purposes only.
 If the respective authors or the organizations suspect any copyright breach, I would not have any problems in removing the content.
 Please contact me via email above.😊
 <!--
 **nishanchettri/nishanchettri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.